Bushwalking in Australia: Essential Hiking Safety Tips

 Before you set out on the Larapinta Trail, hikers must submit a trek plan with Northern Territory Parks and while on the trail, enter your details into the log books which are located at the beginning of each trailhead (section).
 Like the Overland Track, this assists park rangers and authorities with a last known location.

-In a lot of wilderness spots around Australia, there is pretty much little to no cell phone reception so it's important not to rely on your phone if things go pear shaped.
+In a lot of wilderness spots around Australia, there can be little to no cell phone reception so it's important not to rely on your phone if things go pear-shaped.

-Many of the aforementioned rescues highlight the necessity of using Personal Locator Beacons PLB or EPIRB (Emergency Position Indicating Response Beacon) which can be rented for a fee or borrowed free of charge from police stations and National Parks offices in major bushwalking regions around Australia e.g Blue Mountains National Park and Kosciuszko National Park.
+Consider using Personal Locator Beacons (PLB) or Emergency Position Indicating Response Beacons (EPIRB) which can be rented or borrowed free of charge from police stations and national parks offices in major bushwalking regions around Australia e.g Blue Mountains National Park and Kosciuszko National Park.

-On 31st January 2017, a 65 year old man set off his PLB that night while hiking in Kosciuszko National Park (alpine region) after becoming disorientated and losing his path in the Rolling Grounds near Guthega.
-He was found the following morning by rescue helicopter and transferred to Perisher Valley.
+On 31 January 2017, a 65-year-old man set off his PLB while hiking in Kosciuszko National Park (an alpine region) after becoming disorientated and losing his path in the Rolling Grounds near Guthega.
+He was found the following morning by rescue helicopter.
 Police highlighted the importance of registering your hike details and taking a PLB as even the most experienced of hikers can need assistance in the mountain area.

-PLB's are a last resort only; if you can get cell phone service this is your first choice.
-The basic purpose of distress radiobeacons is to get people rescued within the so-called "golden day" (the first 24 hours following a traumatic event) during which the majority of survivors can usually be saved.
+PLBs are a last resort only; if you can get cell phone service this is your first choice.
+The basic purpose of distress radio beacons is to get people rescued within the so-called "golden day" (the first 24 hours following a traumatic event) during which the majority of survivors can usually be found safe.

 But, just because you've got a PLB or an EPIRB doesn't mean you can go wandering into the bush without proper gear and preparation.